J-AI4/J.AI-Official/README.md

 Challenges & Lessons Learned

 I struggled a bit with CSS and animations using JS... the stars weren’t moving and haze didn’t work exactly like I wanted at first, so there was a lot of debugging.
 I also kept forgetting colons, semicolons, and spaces in the CSS.
+Also wanted to add that this is the first time I used JS to make something like this (escape room).
 Through it all, I learned more about JavaScript, CSS, and making things interactive, and I had fun experimenting with my style.

 Credits: obviously J-AI (me LOL).